Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: CoT Classification Details

 \subsection{CoT Classification Examples}

-Below we present six randomly sampled CoT input-output pairs from \S~\ref{sec:results-cot-sensitivity} along with their CoT classifications and the explanation for these classifications from GPT-5-mini.
+Below we present six randomly sampled CoT input-output pairs from the steering experiments classified in \S~\ref{sec:results-cot-classification}, along with their CoT classifications and the explanation for these classifications from the Judge.
 The analyses are paraphrased for brevity.

 \definecolor{questionbg}{RGB}{245,245,250} \definecolor{outputbg}{RGB}{255,250,240}

 \definecolor{exampleborder}{RGB}{100,100,100}

 \newtcolorbox{examplebox}[1]{ enhanced, colback=white, colframe = exampleborder, boxrule=1pt, left=4pt, right=4pt, top=4pt, bottom=4pt, fonttitle = \bfseries , title = {#1}, }